-Command / Params Cmp Description

-wait-cluster no Precondition: the /mars/ filesystem must be mounted and it must contain a valid MARS symlink tree produced by the other marsadm commands.
+Command / Params Cmp Description wait-cluster no Precondition: the /mars/ filesystem must be mounted and it must contain a valid MARS symlink tree produced by the other marsadm commands.
 The kernel module must be loaded.
 Postcondition: none.
-Wait until all nodes in the cluster have sent a message, or until timeout.
-The default timeout is 30 s (exceptionally) and Be may be changed bytimeout=\$seconds
+Wait until all nodes in the cluster have sent a message, or until time- out.
+The default timeout is 30 s (exceptionally) and Be may be changed bytimeout=\$seconds wait-resource no Precondition: the local node must be a member of the resource \$res.

-Command / Params Cmp Description

-Command / Params Cmp Description wait-resource no Precondition: the local node must be a member of the resource \$res.
 Postcondition: none.
-Wait until the local node reaches a specified condition on \$res, or until timeout.
-The default timeout of 60 s may be changed bytimeout=\$seconds.
-The last argument denotes the condition.
-The condition is inverted if suffixed by -off.
-When preceded by is- (which is the most useful case), it is checked whether the condition is actually reached.
-When the is- prefix is left off, the check is whether another marsadm command has been already given which tries to achieves the intended result (typicially, you may use this after the is- variant has failed). wait-connect \$res almost This is an alias for wait-cluster waiting until only those nodes are reachable which belong to \$res (instead of waiting for the full cluster). wait-umount \$res no Precondition: none additionally.
+Wait until the local node reaches a specified condition on \$res, until timeout.
+The default timeout of 60 s may be changed be a condition is inverted if suffixed by -off.
+When preceded by is- (which is the most useful case), it is checked whether the condition is actual reached.
+When the is- prefix is left off, the check is whether anoth marsadm command has been already given which tries to achieves the intended result (typicially, you may use this after the is- variant he failed). wait-connect almost This is an alias for wait-cluster waiting until only those nodes are \$res reachable which belong to ${\tt res}$ (instead of waiting for the $full$ cluster). wait-umount \$res no Precondition: none additionally.
 Postcondition: the local /dev/mars/\$dev_name is no longer in use (e.g. umounted).
 Command / Params Cmp Description